audiotranskription Hintergrund

 Literature

-This blog post is based on the article in progress: Krähnke, U., Dresing, T., Pehl, T. (in preparation).
-Hybrid interpretation of qualitative data with dialogically integrated LLMs.
-On the use of generative AI in qualitative research
+This blog post is based on: Krähnke, U., Pehl, T., & Dresing, T. (2025).
+Hybrid interpretation of text-based data with dialogically integrated LLMs:

 further literature: